ibm-cloud-docs/vpc/block_storage_is_create.md

    | Encryption | Provider-managed encryption with IBM-managed keys is enabled by default on all volumes. \n You can also choose a Key Management Service by selecting either ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}), and then specify your own encryption key. \n For a one-time setup procedure, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs). \n For more information about locating up the CRN for an existing key, see [{{site.data.keyword.keymanagementserviceshort}} - Retrieving your instance ID and cloud resource name (CRN)](/docs/key-protect?topic=key-protect-retrieve-instance-ID) and [{{site.data.keyword.hscrypto}} - Viewing details about a key](/docs/hs-crypto?topic=hs-crypto-view-key-details). |
    {: caption="Table 1. {{site.data.keyword.block_storage_is_short}} volume values to be specified during instance provisioning." caption-side="bottom"}

    If you created volume snapshots previously, the option to import one becomes available.
 Click the **Snapshots** toggle, and select a snapshot from the list.
 You can filter this list for snapshots with fast restore.
 Then, complete the required fields and click **Create** to provision the volume.
 A {{site.data.keyword.block_storage_is_short}} volume is created and attached to the virtual server instance.
-On the instance details page, the Data volumes list is updated to show the new volume
+On the instance details page, the Data volumes list is updated to show the new volume.

    For more information, see [Restoring a volume by using fast restore](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-use-fast-restore).
    {: tip}